 Notes

-- This recipe makes approximately 1 1/3 cups of curd.
+- Yield: This recipe makes approximately 1 ⅓ cups of curd.

 - This curd will keep for up to 3 weeks in the fridge, unopened.
-Once opened use within a week.
-It will also freeze well.
+Once opened, use within a week.
+It also freezes well.

 - To sterilise the jars, boil them in a saucepan of boiling water for 10 minutes then set aside to drain, dry and cool.
 The second way is to wash the jars well with soapy water, rinse and then place them in an oven at 120C / 250F for 10 minutes.
-Let them cool.
+Let them cool a little before use.

 - You can also use regular oranges, lemons, limes or grapefruit.